SurAyush/Transformer_from_scratch/Readme.md

 The primary goal of this project is to understand the Transformer architecture and build it from scratch.

+Character level encoding is used over there for simplicity unlike the Byte Pair Encoding algorithm which is widely used and much better in storing syntatic and semantic information of tokens.
 ---

 ## Dataset